 If multiple parties are sharing the cost of the child’s tuition, please make arrangements between yourselves to insure that tuition is paid.
 The person who enrolled the child and signed the admission agreement will be held responsible for tuition.

 Growing Years offers fundraising opportunities twice a year (Fall and Spring).
-The money raised from the fundraisers goes directly to the purchase of items for our school (paint, paper, art materials, tricycles, scooters, books, playground equipment, etc.).
+The money raised from the fundraisers goes directly to the purchase of items for our school (paint, paper, art materials, tricycles, scooters, books, playground equipment, guest speakers/programs, etc.).

 The support and participation in our school fundraisers is greatly appreciated but not mandatory.

 Notice Of Withdrawal

 Should it become necessary to withdraw your child from Growing Years Preschool, we require a two week notice in writing.
 If your child is withdrawn without a two week notice you are responsible for paying tuition for that two week period at the full rate.
 This is necessary to insure that Growing Years continues to receive the estimated income to meet its operational costs.
 If you have pre-paid your tuition, the balance, excluding the two week notice period will be refunded.